-If you’ve been trying, someone saying this to you comes across as “You haven’t been trying hard enough, do more, and more, and more until you get it right. ” So back you go, trying more and more, and still getting nowhere because you cannot pull yourself out of depression by your bootstraps, and you can’t fix a medical problem by force of will.
+If you’ve been trying, someone saying this to you comes across as “You haven’t been trying hard enough, do more, and more, and more until you get it right.”
+So back you go, pushing more and more, and still getting nowhere because you cannot pull yourself out of depression by your bootstraps, and you can’t fix a medical problem by force of will.

 8 thoughts on “Depression: Some Questions”

 The most hurtful one I have ever heard is Christians who believe suicide is an unforgiveable sin.
 I would never encourage anyone to take that step, but I sure know what it feels like to be in that dark valley.
 It is the place that even angels fear to tread.
 The only one who would willing go there is our Lord.
 I won’t believe that those who cannot find their way out have been abandoned by Him.
 To me that is as preposterous as say all people who drowned are in hell because they didn’t fight hard enough.

 Great article, Bryan.

 Hallejujah!
 What an insightful article and as a Christian who battled years of depression one that I can relate to.
 My dark days took me to the lowest possible point despite prayers from myself and others that I would be cured.
 But there was no instantaneous miracle, instead God gave me the courage to heal over time.
 He helped me overcome the traumas that were at the root of depression, taught me how to forgive and helped me learn to love myself again.

 As someone who also suffers from Depression, I will add my 2 cents.
 Those who look down on us, should be praying for us, encouraging us, and helping us.
 THEY are the one with the “spiritual problem.” ;-)